Skip to content

 Community Transport

 This local door-to-door transport service is often called ‘Dial a Ride’ or ‘Ring and Ride’ and is usually run by local councils or transport authorities.
 They can be booked in advance and are cheaper than taxis.
-It generally can’t be used for everyday trips when there’s alternative transport available.
+It generally cannot be used for everyday trips when there’s alternative transport available.

 Taxis

-All black cabs in London, must be accessible for wheelchair users, but how accessible they really are can vary.
+All black cabs in London must be accessible for wheelchair users, but how accessible they really are can vary.

-It’s illegal for taxi drivers to discriminate against wheelchair users.
+It is illegal for taxi drivers to discriminate against wheelchair users.

 Some areas have taxi concessions in place which make taxi travel cheaper: